CammiePone/Planning-Docs/Arcanus.md

 ## Schools of Magic
 - [ ] Spells fall into one of 5 Schools of Magic:
   - [ ] Abjuration - protective spells, and spells that block magic.
-  - [ ] Enchantment - spells that alter the minds of targets.
+  - [ ] Charm - spells that alter the minds of targets.
   - [ ] Conjuration - instant transportation, summoning creatures, and object creation.
   - [ ] Evocation - spells focused on creating matter and energy from nothing.
   - [ ] Illusion - changing the appearance of something, while being unable to interact with the world.